 Any person who makes an extension of credit in any amount with the understanding that delay or failure to make payments will result in extortionate means of collection is guilty of a criminal offense.1

 An extortionate extension of credit is a loan, where failure to pay the loan on time could lead to threats, physical harm, damage to property, or other punishments.
+This is also called loan sharking.
 Borrowers may need access to money to fund gambling or pay for illegal products or services, and generally, cannot go to the bank to get a loan.
 Extortionate lending is often related to organized crime.

 Extortionate means could include threats of violence to the borrower or their family, taking property without authority, or even imposing unreasonable fees that the borrower may never be able to repay.
 Extortionate means may also include blackmail, threatening to reveal compromising photos or socially damaging information.2

 In some cases, people refer to someone who provides extortionate extensions of credit as a loan shark.
 Loan sharks may offer loans charging excessive or extremely high interest rates.
 The borrower may be threatened with violence or other extortionate means if they do not pay off the loan.

 The penalties for extortionate extensions of credit or providing money for extortionate loans is a class 4 felony in Colorado.
 The penalties for a conviction of criminal usury include 2 to 6 years in prison and a fine of up to $500,000.
 There is a mandatory parole period of 3 years for a class 4 felony conviction.

 Extortionate loans may also be a federal offense.
 Under 18 U.S.C.
 892, making extortionate extensions of credit is a federal crime, punishable by up to 20 years in prison and a fine.

 A prosecutor may presume an extension of credit was extortionate, or loan sharking, depending on a number of factors.
 Extortionate loans may be presumed where: